crate/cloud-reference/docs/overview.rst

 * **Cluster ID**: The unique ID of the cluster.

-* **Status**: The status of the cluster.
-This can be 'available', 'not available', or 'setting up cluster'.
+* **Status**: Current status of your cluster:

+   - GREEN: Your cluster is healthy.
+   - YELLOW: Some of your tables have under-replicated shards.
+Please log in to your cluster's Admin UI to check.
+   - RED: Some of your tables have missing shards.
+This can happen if you've recently restarted a node.
+Our support team is already notified and investigating the issue.

 * **Access cluster**: The *open cluster administration* button connects you to the `CrateDB Admin UI`_ for the cluster at its unique URL.
 Alternatively,